World Population Day To Be Marked On July 11 - UrduPoint

-ISLAMABAD, (UrduPoint / Pakistan Point News - 30th Jun, 2023 ) :World Population Day will be marked on July 11 (Tuesday) across the globe to reaffirm the human right to plan for a family.
+ISLAMABAD, Jul 2 (UrduPoint / Pakistan Point News - 2nd Jul, 2023 ) :'World Population Day' will be marked on July 11 (Tuesday) across the globe to reaffirm the human right to plan for a family.

 It encourages activities, events, and information to help make this right a reality throughout the world.